wgmo/graphtik/docs/source/operations.rst

 Builder pattern
 ^^^^^^^^^^^^^^^
-There are two ways to instantiate a :class:`.FunctionalOperation`\s, each one suitable for different scenarios.
+There are two ways to instantiate a :class:`.FnOp`\s, each one suitable for different scenarios.

 We've seen that calling manually :func:`.operation()` allows putting into a pipeline